shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 Install the Ubuntu MATE in the Raspberry Pi 3 (TurtleBot3 Basic)
 -----------------------------------------------------------------------

+..
+WARNING:: Following steps need a SDcard reader to install the TurtleBot3 Basic image.

+..
+WARNING:: The SDcard should have its capacity more than **8 GB** for the installation of the TurtleBot3 Basic image.

 Download the disk image file for Raspberry Pi 3 from the following link.
 The disk image file contains ``Ubuntu MATE 16.04.1`` and ``ROS kinetic kame``, and all ROS packages which are needed for TurtleBot3 Basic.

 - https://goo.gl/rdum6W